hargoniX/master/thesis/thesis.typ

 On the type level, a very common extension is `structure`.
 A structure is an inductive type with only one constructor.
-For each structure, Lean automatically derives projection functions to obtain each of the parameters to that constructor.
+For each structure, Lean automatically derives projection functions to obtain each of the parameters of that constructor.
 Using structures, the `Prod` definition from @basic-inductives could have also been written as
 ```lean
 structure Prod (α : Type) (β : Type) where
   fst : α -- Prod.fst is defined implicitly
   snd : α
 ```
-On the expression level, one of the most pervasive extensions is implicit parameters.
+On the expression level, one of the most pervasive extensions are implicit parameters.
 If a parameter is written `{x : A}` instead of `(x : A)`, Lean will attempt to infer it from the other parameters.
 For example, the `List.length` function in @basic-inductives will attempt to infer its type parameter `α` by inspecting the type of `xs`.
 Parameters written as